Hamad bin Jassim bin Jaber Al Thani: Mediation efforts

 Hamad also has been involved in ongoing efforts between Fatah and Hamas to achieve Palestinian reconciliation to activate the peace process with Israel.

-Of other humanitarian initiatives, he has facilitated the release of prisoners, including the five Lebanese prisoners in Eritrea.
-He supported the effort to release Mr. Nawaz Sharif, the former Prime Minister of Pakistan from jail, and was instrumental in freeing the Bulgarian nurses in Libya from prison.
+He has facilitated the release of prisoners, including the five Lebanese prisoners in Eritrea.
+He supported the effort to release Nawaz Sharif, the former Prime Minister of Pakistan from jail, and was instrumental in freeing the Bulgarian nurses in Libya from prison.
 He has opened Qatar to political refugees in the Muslim and Arab worlds.
 During the Bosnian conflict of the 1990s, he secured large quantities of food, medicine and other items to the Bosnian population.